NBA Rumors: Kemba Walker Could Be A Good ‘Plan B’ Target For Lakers In 2019 Offseason, Per ‘Forbes’

 Forbes‘ Zaldivar isn’t the only NBA writer to bring up Kemba Walker’s name as a potential free agent target for the Lakers if they aren’t able to land any top-tier superstars in the offseason.
 Last month, The Ringer‘s Kevin O’Connor suggested that Walker would be “more likely to leave” the Charlotte Hornets if they miss the playoffs — which they ultimately did — and added that he could be an “option” for the Lakers if he chooses to take his talents elsewhere.

-Should the Lakers miss out on Walker or choose not to sign him, the team could have at least one more alternative option to chase this summer.
-Last week, Bleacher Report’s Ken Berger cited an unnamed Western Conference executive, who told him that injury-prone Golden State Warriors center DeMarcus Cousins could be a good “consolation prize” for the Lakers or the New York Knicks if either team isn’t able to acquire any of their top offseason targets.
+Should the Lakers miss out on Walker — or choose not to sign him — the team could have at least one more alternative option to chase this summer.
+Last week, Bleacher Report’s Ken Berger cited an unnamed Western Conference executive, one who reportedly told him that injury-prone Golden State Warriors center DeMarcus Cousins could be a good “consolation prize” for the Lakers, or the New York Knicks, if either team isn’t able to acquire any of their top offseason targets.